wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

 *   (1) The Board may from time to time designate any employee as a forest officer.

-    (2) Any forest officer may, with the written consent of the Secretary, hold an auction of forest produce without being the holder of a licence under the [Auctioneers Act 1928][156].
+    (2) Any forest officer may, with the written consent of the Secretary, hold an auction of forest produce whether or not the forest officer is registered as an auctioneer under the [Auctioneers Act 2013][156].

+    Section 46(2): amended, on 18 December 2013, by [section 28(3)][157] of the Auctioneers Act 2013 (2013 No 148).

 ##### 47 Honorary rangers